Kirov7/CouloyDB/README.md

 		log.Fatal(err)
 	}

-	// Be careful, you can't use non-displayable characters in ASCII code as your key directly(0x00 ~ 0x1F and 0x7F),
+	// Be careful, you can't use single non-displayable character in ASCII code as your key (0x00 ~ 0x1F and 0x7F),
 	// because those characters will be used in CouloyDB as necessary operations in the preset key tagging system. key := []byte("first key")
 	value := []byte("first value")